Retention, engagement, monetization.

 Why is it an advantage?
 It all comes down to human understanding, and why we engage with certain experiences.

-What is Player Engagement?
+What is Gamer Engagement?

-If someone plays your game every day, but they only do it for a minute, that data won’t show up in your retention metrics.
+If someone plays your game every day, but they only do it for a minute, that level of data won’t show up in your retention metrics.
 You’ll be going a mile wide, but only an inch deep.

 This is why it’s essential to take engagement rates into account when measuring game success.